wxcctechsummit/wxcclabguides/TechSummitRoW_2021/analyzerlab2.md

 9. Customize the field sizes by reducing the field header names as shown in the video
 10. Congratulations.
 This completes Lab 2.
 Proceed to Lab 3.

-## Next Lab is Lab 3: Custom Visualizations
+## Next Lab 6: Analyzer Exercises 3: Custom Visualizations
 > * [Lab 6: Analyzer Exercises 3](https://wxcctechsummit.github.io/wxcclabguides/TechSummitRoW_2021/analyzerlab3.html)

 [Back to top](#webex-cc-partner-summit-lab5-analyzer-lab)